instructor/instructor.github.io/index.md

-# "James Blunt", @ Service to Her Majesty
+# James Blunt, at Service to Her Majesty

-My name is Blunt, James Blunt

-My favorite Git skills are:
-- let pulls explode
-- pushing everybody
-- adding strings to things